 CHRISTINA PAX, MLD

-SInce the very beginning of my design career, I have been passionate about gardening with native plants.
+Since the very beginning of her design career, Chris has been passionate about gardening with native plants.

-I love that native plants help support other creatures as well as help us reclaim our natural, healthy role as stewards of the Earth.
+Using native plants helps other creatures as well as us, to reclaim our natural, healthy role as stewards of the Earth.”

-I have a master's degree in sustainable landscape design from George Washington University, served for 3 years on the board of the Chesapeake Conservation Landscaping Council, and have had my own landscape design business since 2006.
-I have worked with numerous homeowners to co-design beautiful, intriguing solutions to landscape problems.
+Chris has a master's degree in sustainable landscape design from George Washington University, served for 3 years on the board of the Chesapeake Conservation Landscaping Council, and has led her own landscape design business since 2006.
+She has worked with numerous homeowners to co-design beautiful, intriguing solutions to landscape problems.

-I am also Lead Designer at the Native Landscape Design Center at Adkins Arboretum, and have given classes and training sessions on native design-related topics for various groups and organizations, including the Maryland Master Gardeners, Anne Arundel Community College, Adkins Arboretum, and many garden clubs in the Maryland area.
+Chris is also Lead Designer at the Native Landscape Design Center at Adkins Arboretum, and has given classes and training sessions on native design-related topics for various groups and organizations, including the Maryland Master Gardeners, Anne Arundel Community College, numerous county Master Gardener organizations, Adkins Arboretum, and many garden clubs in the Maryland area.